kragen/derctuo/markdown/hot-fabrication.md

 boiling if the reaction is not fast enough and pressure is not contained, but it has a couple of very interesting benefits.
-First, it is possible to weld aluminum with this method, producing only aluminum sulfide (melting point 1100°, well above aluminum's 660°;
+First, it is possible to weld aluminum with this method, producing only aluminum sulfide (melting point 1100°, well above aluminum’s 660°;
 very hard but decomposes in water to aluminum hydroxide and hydrogen sulfide, from which the sulfur can easily be recovered).
 Second, iron pyrite is a beautiful and interesting material in its own right, quite